Waiddy1021/cse15L-lab-reports/lab5.md

 What the TA might consider is:

-1.  rewrite the junit and hamcrest for CPATH in line 1: CPATH =  ```../lib/junit-4.13.2.jar:../lib/hamcrest-core-1.3.jar:.``` instead.
+Number 1: rewrite the junit and hamcrest for CPATH in line 1: CPATH =  ```../lib/junit-4.13.2.jar:../lib/hamcrest-core-1.3.jar:.``` instead.

 or

-2.  remove the $CPATH and direct put in that quote on the javac and java in line 56 & 57
+Number 2: remove the $CPATH and direct put in that quote on the javac and java in line 56 & 57

 Since the TA is gieven the description that the Student is using vim to edit and see his files.
 The TA might include some keys to press and edit it